Medicaid and Personal Injury Settlements: Is There a Connection?

 Medicaid assists many low-income Americans with health insurance through an income-based approval process.
 That approval process can quickly become complicated if a recipient’s financial situation changes.
 Unfortunately, your Medicaid benefits can become compromised if you receive a settlement from a personal injury claim.

 However, there are ways to avoid losing your Medicaid coverage when filing a personal injury claim.
-Ensuring you secure skilled, knowledgeable, and compassionate legal help will make all the difference in protecting your Medicaid coverage while pursuing your personal injury case.
+Securing skilled, knowledgeable, and compassionate legal help will make all the difference in protecting your Medicaid coverage while pursuing your personal injury case.

 A Personal Injury Can Complicate Your Health, Life, and Finances